fengwang/ceras/ReadMe.md

 ## Features
 - Fast and GPU memory friendly:
     - 98% accuracy on MNIST in 10 epochs in 30s (loading dataset, training and validation on a laptop with Intel(R) Core(TM) i7-7700HQ and a mobile GTX 1060);
-    - only time-comsuming operations are accelerated by GPU (such as GEMM), and your GPU memory size is not the restriction for a large batch size.
+    - only time-consuming operations are accelerated by GPU (such as GEMM), and your GPU memory size is not the restriction for large batch size.
 - Portable:
-    - header-only, only requires a standard C++ compiler;
+    - header-only;
     - CUDA acceleration is optional, not a must.
 - Simply implemented:
-    - mimicking Tensorflow/keras grammar for easy of use;
+    - mimicking Tensorflow/keras grammar for ease of use;
     - minimizing the levels of indirections to expose as many implementation details as possible.

 ## Usage